mgalardini/pyseer/docs/usage.rst

 ``--save-model``       Save the fitted model so that one can perform :ref:`enet-predict` on samples with unobserved phenotypes.
 ``--alpha``            Sets the mixing between ridge regression (0) and lasso regression (1) in the above formula.
 Default is 0.0069 (closer to ridge regression)
 ``--n-folds``          Number of folds in cross validation (samples removed to test prediction accuracy).
 Default is 10.
+``--cor-filter``       Set the correlation filter to discard the variants with low correlation to the phenotype.
+Default is 0.25 (keeping the top 75% variants correlated with phenotype).
 =====================  =======

 .. note:: When using ``--load-enet`` you still need to provide the original variant file with